shipstar/blog.kyleshipley.com/posts/2013-07-21-memory-joybox-tutorial.md

 There are many ways you could grow this tutorial: adding more rows/columns, keeping track of the number of moves, adding a timer, and so on.
 Feel free to share your hacks and extensions back to the [Joybox Google Group]((https://groups.google.com/forum/#!forum/joybox-wrapper) or to me directly.

 I'm looking forward to seeing some cool games built with Joybox.
 Happy coding!

+You can find me on [Twitter](https://twitter.com/kyleashipley) if you have any feedback.